Neil Gray

-Neil Charles Gray (born 16 March 1986) is a Scottish politician serving as Cabinet Secretary for Health and Social Care since 2024.
+Neil Charles Gray (born 16 March 1986) is a Scottish politician who has served as Cabinet Secretary for Justice since 2026.
 A member of the Scottish National Party (SNP), he has been the Member of the Scottish Parliament (MSP) for Airdrie & Shotts since 2021.

-Gray previously served as the Member of Parliament (MP) for the equivalent Westminster seat from 2015 to 2021.
-He served as Cabinet Secretary for Wellbeing Economy, Fair Work and Energy from 2023 to 2024, and Minister for Culture, Europe and International Development from 2022 to 2023.
+He previously served as the Member of Parliament (MP) for the equivalent Westminster seat from 2015 to 2021.
+He served as Cabinet Secretary for Health and Social Care from 2024 to 2026, Cabinet Secretary for Wellbeing Economy, Fair Work and Energy from 2023 to 2024, and Minister for Culture, Europe and International Development from 2022 to 2023.

 Early life

 Gray was born and brought up in Orkney, and was educated at Kirkwall Grammar School.
 He graduated from the University of Stirling in 2008 with a first-class Bachelor of Arts Honours degree in politics and journalism.

 Political career

 Early years

 Gray worked as a press and research intern for the SNP parliamentary group at the Scottish Parliament.
 Gray was also employed by Alex Neil from 2008, being appointed as constituency office manager in 2011.

 The selection process for the Airdrie SNP candidacy, which Neil Gray ultimately won, was not without controversy.
 Former diplomat Craig Murray was nominated as a potential candidate at an Airdrie Branch meeting but did not make the final list as he failed SNP candidate vetting, whereupon he commented that "I think in both Airdrie & Shotts and in Falkirk it's evident who the party hierarchy wants to be the candidate."
 Former Policeman and SNP Councillor Alan Beveridge resigned from the party in February 2015 after Neil Gray was selected, claiming that there was a "climate of fear, intimidation and false allegations within the party" which were highlighted in the selection process.